veracruz-project/veracruz-examples/i-poc/README.md

         ]
     }
    ```

+   This policy defines a function that has a single program executable "/program/detector.wasm" and three data files.
+It also allows the program to access the /input, /output, stdout and stderr.
+Take not that no identities are defined here.

-   The following json-schema describes the schema allowed.
+   The following json-schema describes the schema allowed when an function policy is provided.
+CCFaaS only accepts function policies that pass this schema.

    ```json
     json_file_rights_schema = {